ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 ```

 <info-box warning>
-	Blocking the usage of the <kbd>Esc</kbd> key is limits the accessibility and is considered a bad practise.
+	Blocking the usage of the <kbd>Esc</kbd> key is limits the accessibility and is considered a bad practice.
 If you really need to do this, remember to always leave at least one way to close the dialog or modal.
 </info-box>

 ##### Using the `onShow` and `onHide` callbacks